jamesphoenixcode/pypanelx/README.md

 Files will be downloaded inside __"pypanelMedia, pypanelFiles"__ in the directory where pypanel has been executed.

 `thanks to coffee and weed i write the most base code in one sunday (03/26/2023)`
+## Archived:
+Better ideas will come, this is the way.